How to Evaluate the True Costs of Multi-Factor Authentication

 One of the perpetual benefits of SaaS and cloud-hosted services is that servers, maintenance and monitoring are covered by the provider’s network and security engineers, lightening the load for your team.
 Depending on your solution, you may have to manually upgrade to the latest version.

-You should also consider the frequency of updates c some vendors may only update a few times a year, which can leave you susceptible to new vulnerabilities and exploits.
+You should also consider the frequency of updates since some vendors may only update a few times a year, which can leave you susceptible to new vulnerabilities and exploits.
 Choose a vendor that updates often, and ideally rolls out automatic updates without any assistance from your team.

 Consider the costs of employing full-time personnel to maintain your multi-factor solution.
 Does your provider maintain the solution in-house, or is it up to you to hire experts to manage it?
 Estimate how long it takes to complete routine administrative tasks.
 Is it easy to add new users, revoke credentials or replace tokens?
 Routine tasks, like managing users, should be simple.
 Sign up for a trial and take it for a test run before deploying it to all of your users.